Judicate of Arborea: De Serra-Bas dynasty

 While Peter II, son of Hugh, has been accused by historians of impoverishing his realm of glory, his son Marianus II expanded it substantially, even briefly ruling over a majority of the island.
 During the final decades of the 13th century, three other giudicati fell into the hands of either Pisa or Genoa or one of their great families, but Arborea remained independent.

 Hugh II (ruled 1321 - 1336), great-grandson of Marianus II, headed up a faction which favoured James II of Aragon, who had been promised the island by the pope, as overlord.
 He supported the Infante Alfonso in his campaign (1323 - 1324) to conquer the island from Pisa.
 In 1336, Hugh II was succeeded by his son Peter III (died 1345).
 His brother Marianus IV (ruled 1353 - 1375) was the only Sardinian ruler to be known as "the Great".
-He was educated at the Crown of Aragon's royal court, but later turned against his cultural allies and led a victorious revolt against the aragonese invaders Sardinian–Aragonese war.
+He was educated at the Crown of Aragon's royal court, but later turned against his cultural allies and led a victorious revolt against the aragonese invaders Sardinian–Catalan war.
 With Marianus IV the great, a period of splendour commenced in the Kingdom of Arborea.
 Oral traditions were codified and new legislation enacted.
 Army and tactics were reformed.
 With the exception of Cagliari, Alghero, and Sassari (then under Brancaleone Doria), Marianus conquered the whole of the island, making Arborea the strongest any of the island's judicates had ever been.